On a regular basis, I find myself noticing similarities between fighting fire and being a parent. Here are my top 10.

 Day 1 of being a parent?
 Welcome back to life as a rookie.
 Just like the end of -Day 1- rookie smokejumper training, you’re all banged-up, confused, and completely incapable of even remembering what happened to get you to this sorry state; and just like rookie smokejumper training, -Day 1- is only the beginning.

 Once you start to get your feet under you a little bit in fire they begin throwing taskbooks your way.
 Want to be a Type 1 firefighter, Strike Team Leader, or Engine Boss perhaps?
 Not until you accomplish these billion tasks several times proficiently.

 Sure, the standard length of a shift as a firefighter is 16 hours with 8 hours off.
-That looks good on paper but the reality goes something like this:
+At least, that’s how it looks on paper but the reality goes something like this:

 5:01-5:10 Mad Frenzy to ensure you aren’t last.

-5:10 Standing in line order walking in the dark to breakfast in fire camp.
+5:10 Begin walking in line order to go eat breakfast in fire camp.

-5:45 Accomplishing all tasks necessary prior to leaving fire camp to get out to the fireline while overhead attends briefing.
+5:45 Accomplish all tasks necessary prior to leaving fire camp while crew overhead attends briefing.

 8:00 Tool-up and hike to your division.